giosumarin/ICPR2020_sHAM/README.md

 * Install `python3`, `python3-pip` and `python3-venv` (Debian 10.6)
 * Make sure that `python --version` starts by 3 or execute `alias python='pyhton3'` in the shell before executing `runner.sh`.
-* For CUDA configuration follow https://www.tensorflow.org/install/gpu.
+* For CUDA configuration (if GPU available) follow https://www.tensorflow.org/install/gpu.
 * Jupyter Notebook is needed for chart generation.

 <!--